tibcert/threat-story/_posts/2024-6-21-narrative-report.md

 The malware used in these campaigns often mirrored digital espionage activities originating from China that target governments and the private sector.
 Therefore, reporting on Tibetan threats gave companies a way to publicly disclose details about these threats without having to disclose any sensitive incidents or customer data.
 The result is threats to the Tibetan community have received more attention from threat intelligence companies than any other civil society movement.
 These reports provide useful technical information and serve as evidence of decades of targeted espionage.
 However, typically these private sector reports were done without involvement of the Tibetan community and rarely provided any notifications or incident response support to targeted individuals and groups.[^10] Therefore, while the reports provided value to companies, the Tibetan community did not receive any direct support.

-<h2 class="mb-4 ftco-animate" id="on-the-front-lines">On The Front Lines</h2>
+<h2 class="mb-4 ftco-section ftco-animate" id="on-the-front-lines">On The Front Lines</h2>

 While incidents of digital espionage against the Tibetan community are well documented in threat intelligence reports, the focus is almost always on the technical aspects alone.
 These reports have no understanding of the social and political context in which these threats occur.
 Without this context it is not possible to understand the harm of digital espionage.

 Only paying attention to the malware and other technical tricks being used in digital espionage is like investigating a shooting but only analyzing the gun.
 When gun crime is investigated, the forensic details of the bullet may help connect similar attacks and maybe even trace it to the shooter, but if the damage against the victim and the context in which the attack happened is ignored the nature and impact of the crime cannot be properly assessed.
 Digital espionage is no different.
 A full understanding of digital espionage requires a wider and deeper view into the issue.
 We interviewed members of the Tibet movement who have been targeted by digital espionage to document the history of the threat against the community and show the impact.

-<h2 class="mb-4 ftco-animate" id="a-movement-under-surveillance">A Movement Under Surveillance</h2>
+<h2 class="mb-4 ftco-section ftco-animate" id="a-movement-under-surveillance">A Movement Under Surveillance</h2>

 The first line of attack in most digital espionage that uses targeted malware is luring targets to perform some kind of action, usually opening a malicious attachment or link.
 The social engineering tactics used in these intrusion attempts are often highly sophisticated and show a knowledge of the activities and network of the target.
 This level of sophistication speaks to the effort being put into the espionage campaigns and the amount of information the adversaries already have on their targets.
 The stories we collected from community members on the frontline of Tibet advocacy share key moments in the history of the movement.
 This mirroring reflects the persistence of digital threats over decades and shows how closely the adversaries monitor the community.

-<h2 class="mb-4 ftco-animate" id="surveillance-harassment-and-the-2008-beijing-olympics">Surveillance, Harassment, And the 2008 Beijing Olympics</h2>
+<h2 class="mb-4 ftco-section ftco-animate" id="surveillance-harassment-and-the-2008-beijing-olympics">Surveillance, Harassment, And the 2008 Beijing Olympics</h2>

 In 2008, Beijing played host to the Summer Olympics.
 The mega event was a major publicity moment for the government of China and accordingly was also a crucial moment to bring attention to human rights abuses in the country.